Updated: May 13

 When I began to prepare for our study of John the Baptist, I thought I would only have enough to cover one lesson.
 Reading the Scriptures, we find that John is covered in a relatively small part.
 Researching and delving into this character I found much more about him to share with you.
-It was fascinating, enlightening, edifying, and I found John to be one of the most important characters to date.
+It was fascinating, enlightening, edifying, and I found John to be one of the most important characters to date and may just be the greatest man that ever lived.
 We ended up having four weeks of studying John.
 Yet, we have one more week to cover.

 We covered John’s parents and the miraculous events leading up to his birth.

 Zechariah (also spelled Zachariah his Hebrew name) or in most New Testament translations as Zacharias (his Greek name) was from the division of Abijah.
 He had a wife from the daughters of Aaron.
 Both advanced in age and she was barren.
 However, through God’s providence and blessing, bore a son named John (Graced by YHWH).

 As John grew, he left going into the Jordan desert, where he prepared for his ministry, as prophesied in the Old Testament by Isaiah and Malachi.